ekazaev/route-composer/README.md

 In some cases you may use default finders provided by a library.
 In other cases when you can have more then one view controller of the same type in the stack you should implement your own finder.
-There a version of this protocol called `FinderWithPolicy` that helps to solve iteration in view controller stack and handles it, you just have to implement method `isTarget` to answer if its a view controller router is looking for or not.
+There a version of this protocol called `FinderWithPolicy` that helps to solve iteration in view controller stack and handles it, you just have to implement method `isWanted` to answer if its a view controller router is looking for or not.

 *Example of `ProductViewControllerFinder` finder that can help router to find a `ProductViewController` that presents particular